juanburgos/100-days-of-code/log.md

 Started learning JavaScript.
 Alerts, Data Types, Variables, Naming Conventions, and String Concatenation.
 Tomorrow, more of the introductory topics. 👨🏻‍💻

+### Day09  #100DaysOfCode

+Combined basic elements of JavaScript to count characters in a message while adding some user interaction.
+Good practice session. 👨🏻‍💻

 ### Day  #100DaysOfCode